redis/redis-doc/commands/hstrlen.md

-Returns the string length of the value associated with `field` in the hash stored at `key`.
+Returns the string length of the value associated with _field_ in the hash stored at _key_.
-If either `key` or `field` doesn't exist, 0 is returned.
+If either _key_ or _field_ doesn't exist, 0 is returned.

 @return

-@integer-reply: the string length of the value associated with `field`, or zero when `field` is not present in the hash or `key` does not exist at all.
+@integer-reply: the string length of the value associated with _field_, or zero when _field_ is not present in the hash or _key_ doesn't exist at all.

 @examples